alexxxdmx/Appium-Java-using-POM-with-PageFactory/README.md

 #### Clone

-Clone this repository using this command `git clone https://github.com/cahkla10/Appium-Java-using-POM`
+Clone this repository using this command `git clone https://github.com/cahkla10/Appium-Java-using-POM` in terminal or command prompt.

 #### Intellij IDEA Configuration